regexpressyourself/Scheduler/README.md

 and neatly exports the data to an excel file for further manipulation.

 Currently, Scheduler is simply a python script and can be run from the command line.
-I hope to make either a GUI excecutable or web app for use in the future.
+I plan on porting to a web app for use in the future.

 ## What Scheduler Is Not
 =========================